mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 }
 ```

 Now, look at the signature of the *named* function.
 It takes an array of *commits*, and it has a body that does a *console.log(commits)*.
 This is similar to what we have in the *anonymous* function right?
 So, we can replace the *anonymous* function with a reference to *displayCommits*.
+Note that in place of the *anonymous* function, I'm not calling the *named* function, I'm just simply passing a reference to the *named* function.

 ```javascript
 (repos) => {